-Almond Flour and Maple Cookies
+Small Batch Almond Flour and Maple Cookies

 This post and recipe may contain affiliate links.
 Read my Disclosure Policy.

-This small batch of Almond Flour and Maple Cookies are gluten-free and refined-sugar free, and they are easy to make!
+This small batch of Almond Flour and Maple Cookies are gluten-free and refined-sugar free, and are super easy to make!
 Only one bowl is needed to make 6 soft and tender cookies full of almond flavor, sweetened with maple syrup, and finished with slivered almonds for a light and sweet treat.

 Almond cookies on a plate

-Almond Flour Cookies – Gluten-Free
+Gluten Free Almond Flour Cookies

 What is the difference between Almond Flour and Almond Meal?